amartya18x/personal_website/_posts/2024-05-1-icml-news.md

 important: new
 ---

-Two papers on i) Differential Privacy and ii) Collective Action are accepted to ICML 2024.
+Two papers titled <a href="https://arxiv.org/abs/2403.13041">Provable Privacy with Non-Private Pre-Processing</a> and  <a href="https://openreview.net/forum?id=Ez3Lckpe4l">The Role of Learning Algorithms in Collective Action</a> are accepted to <a href="https://icml.cc/">ICML 2024</a>.
 More details coming soon!